Ray Montgomery (actor): Post-acting career

 In 1957, Montgomery left acting to join Ad-Staff Inc., a "Hollywood firm specializing in creation and production of jingles and other radio and tv spots," as the TV coordinator for the firm's Canada Dry account in the West.

-Family
+Personal life

-Montgomery was married to Jean Trent, a "beautiful Universal starlet."
+Montgomery was married to actress Jean Trent, a "beautiful Universal starlet."
+He died in 1998 at the age of 76 in Santa Barbara, California and was buried with his wife in Hillcrest Memorial Park, Kern County, California.